MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapelement-class.md

 ## Accessibility

 Map elements are accessible via corresponding accessibility traits depending on the platform.
-It is recommended to provide accessibility descriptions for user elements.
+***Note: It is recommended to provide accessibility descriptions for user elements.
+User elements with missing descriptions may not be accessible.***

 ### ContentDescription property (Android)